microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/useridentity.md

 ---
 title: "userIdentity type"
-description: "Represents an Azure AD user identity for a reviewer of an access review." ms.localizationpriority: medium
+description: "Represents a Microsoft Entra user identity for a reviewer of an access review." ms.localizationpriority: medium
 author: "jyothig123"
 ms.prod: "governance"